randheer094/react-native-biometric-auth/README.md

 # React Native Biometric Auth

-React native biometric Auth is a bridge to Android/iOS to for biometric authentication.
+React native biometric Auth is a bridge to Android/iOS for biometric authentication.

 ## Feature List